-As mentioned previously, there are a multitude of causes for back pain, however, some of them are more common than others.
-The following are some of the most common cause of lower back pain that are seen and treated at Acton Family Chiropractic.
+While numerous causes contribute to back pain, some are more prevalent than others.
+The following are common causes of lower back pain frequently observed and treated at Acton Family Chiropractic.

-One of the most common and painful causes of back pain in Asheville is a disc bulge or herniation.
-It is important to recognize that not all disc bulges or herniations result in pain.
-It has been found through MRI studies of numerous patients that as much as 37% of the American population has a disc bulge or herniation and the vast majority of them are experiencing no pain or other related symptoms.
-Unfortunately, the people who are experiencing pain often describe it as severe and intense.
-The type of pain that is experienced due to a disc herniation depends on the type and position of the herniation.
-If the damaged disc is irritating a surrounding nerve, shooting pain and weakness into the legs may develop.
-The discomfort is often described as stabbing and lightning-like.
-To understand how a disc herniation develops, it is best to think of the disc as a jelly doughnut.
-If the outer edges of the doughnut (disc) are damaged over time, most typically from wear and tear, the jelly in the middle of the disc can escape causing damage to surrounding structures.
-Once this process has completed it is often very difficult to reverse.
-However, chiropractic care has been shown to prevent the advancement of the herniation and provide relief from the associated pain.
+Among the most painful causes of back pain in Asheville, NC, are disc bulges or herniations.
+It’s important to note that not all disc bulges or herniations lead to pain.
+MRI studies have revealed that up to 37% of the American population has a disc bulge or herniation, with the majority experiencing no pain or related symptoms.
+However, those who do experience pain often describe it as severe and intense.
+The type of pain depends on the location and type of herniation.
+If a damaged disc irritates a surrounding nerve, it can result in shooting pain and weakness in the legs.
+This discomfort is often described as stabbing and lightning-like.
+To understand how disc herniation occurs, imagine a jelly doughnut: if the outer edges of the doughnut (disc) become damaged over time, usually due to wear and tear, the jelly in the middle can escape, causing damage to surrounding structures.
+Once this process is complete, reversing it becomes challenging.
+However, chiropractic care has demonstrated the ability to prevent herniation advancement and provide relief from associated pain.

-Subluxations are one of the most commonly overlooked contributors to back pain.
-Subluxation is a medical term used to basically describe a vertebra in our spine that is out of position.
-When these subluxations occur, normal movement is disrupted, and a cascade of events (including pain) can occur.
-Subluxations can occur anywhere in the spine and there are almost an unlimited amount of factors that can cause them.
-Causes of subluxations range from physical trauma, stress, and toxins.
-Just as stress can contribute to the formation of an ulcer in the gut, it can also cause physiological changes in the body that result in the vertebrae in our back becoming out of position.
-The time frame to correct subluxations varies by the individual, but our chiropractors at Acton Family Chiropractic are one of the few professionals trained in their correction.
+Subluxations are frequently overlooked contributors to back pain.
+This term refers to a vertebra in the spine that is misaligned.
+When subluxations occur, normal movement is disrupted, and a cascade of events, including pain, can ensue.
+Subluxations can happen anywhere along the spine, and numerous factors can cause them, including physical trauma, stress, and toxins.
+Stress, for instance, can lead to physiological changes in the body that result in misaligned vertebrae.
+The timeframe required to correct subluxations varies for each individual, but Dr. Acton at Acton Family Chiropractic possess the necessary expertise to address them.

 Stress and Back Pain

-People who are chronically under stress have a very different physiological profile then those who are not.
-When our bodies are under intense stress, it releases various stress hormones to adapt to the situation.
-Some of the adaptive mechanisms include; an elevated heart rate, an increased blood pressure, an altered immune system, decreased bone density, and decreased muscle mass.
-If this response is prolonged, elevated stress levels have been shown to contribute to the development of heart disease, digestive issues, depression, obesity, and back pain.
-All of the tension produced by the stress hormones causes a contraction of muscle tissue that produces “trigger points”.
-These trigger points can be extremely painful, but thankfully they are treated with a high success rate at our Acton Family Chiropractic.
+People under chronic stress experience different physiological responses than those who are not.
+Intense stress triggers the release of various stress hormones to help the body adapt to the situation.
+These adaptive mechanisms include an elevated heart rate, increased blood pressure, altered immune system, decreased bone density, and decreased muscle mass.
+Prolonged elevated stress levels have been shown to contribute to the development of heart disease, digestive issues, depression, obesity, and back pain.
+The tension resulting from stress hormones can lead to muscle tissue contraction and the formation of “trigger points” which can be extremely painful.
+Thankfully, Acton Family Chiropractic has a high success rate in treating these trigger points.

-When health care professionals, such as chiropractors, treat the cause of back pain rather than the symptoms, the treatment of back pain becomes less complicated.
-All of the above stated causes of back pain have one factor in common, misalignments of the vertebrae in the spine.
-Luckily, our doctors at Acton Family Chiropractic are specially trained in their treatment.
-That is why multiple studies have shown chiropractic care to be the most effective form of treatment for the various causes of back pain.
-As with any condition, it is recommended to take a conservative, effective, and non-invasive approach to the treatment of back pain first.
-If you are suffering from back pain or have any further questions, please contact our Asheville chiropractic office today to schedule a consultation.
+Fortunately, Dr. Acton at Acton Family Chiropractic is specially trained in treating these misalignments.
+Multiple studies have consistently demonstrated chiropractic care to be the most effective treatment for various causes of back pain.
+As with any condition, it’s recommended to initially pursue a conservative, effective, and non-invasive approach to the treatment of back pain.
+If you’re currently suffering from back pain or have further questions, we encourage you to contact our Asheville, NC chiropractic office today and schedule a consultation.